 Submit a personal statement describing the applicant’s experience and goals regarding the certificate.

 International applicants whose native language is not English must submit scores from the TOEFL, IELTS, or PTE.
 A minimum TOEFL score of 79 (internet-based) is required.
 A minimum IELTS score of 6.5 is required.
 The English language test score requirement is waived for native speakers of English or for those submitting transcripts from degrees earned at American institutions.

 Scores from the GRE are not required.
 However, they may be beneficial for some students.

-Students may meet the prerequisite requirements either by taking the designated prerequisite courses at RIT, by having sufficient background from their undergraduate education, or if prerequisite requirements are explicitly waived by the course instructor.
+Students may meet the prerequisite requirements by taking the designated prerequisite courses at RIT, having sufficient background from their undergraduate education, or if prerequisite requirements are explicitly waived by the course instructor.